dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components.md

 ## [InputMasked](/uilib/components/input-masked)

-The masked input component uses the DNB Eufemia normal input component, but with some additional masking functionality.
+The `InputMasked` component uses the DNB Eufemia normal input component, but with some additional masking functionality.
 Read more about the details on the open source project.

 ## [LineTitle (deprecated)](/uilib/components/line-title)

-The line title component is a heading variant with borders on both sides.
+The `LineTitle` component is a heading variant with borders on both sides.
 It is commonly used as a legend in form fieldsets.

 ## [Logo](/uilib/components/logo)